Improving Sample Efficiency in Multi-Agent Reinforcement Learning for Simulated Football Games via Exploration: Related Work

 Reward shaping is a technique in \gls{rl} where the reward function is augmented with an additional term based on the agent transitions and heuristics regarding the desired goal, environment, and general agent behavior.
-It has been shown to accelerate learning and increase the achieved original reward by providing a dense, guiding, and intermediate signal of reinforcement in sparse environments \cite{ng1999policy_invariance_potential_based_rew_shaping}.
-A common form of reward shaping is intrinsic motivation.
-This technique rewards the agent for the inherent satisfaction of discovering new knowledge and skills \cite{chentanez2004intrinsically_motivated_rl}.
-Intrinsic motivation thereby encourages agents to autonomously discover skills that can be useful to achieve the end goal.
+It has been shown to accelerate learning by providing a dense, guiding, and intermediate signal of reinforcement in sparse environments \cite{ng1999policy_invariance_potential_based_rew_shaping}.

-As a more recent and dynamic concept, self-supervised reward shaping utilizes the agent's interactions with the environment and the original reward as self-supervisory signals to learn an additional, denser reward.
-A notable work is the exploration-guided reward shaping framework, which integrates learned intrinsic rewards with exploration bonuses to improve learning \cite{devidze2022exploration_based_reward_shaping}.
-Additionally, they provide a derivation and formulation for their learned intrinsic reward, from which we take inspiration for our self-supervised intrinsic reward.